Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_05_Synthesis_and_Implementing_Design/README.md

 create_bd_design "design_1"
 ```
 ## NoC IP Configuration
-The NoC IPs act as logical representations of the Versal™ network on chip.
+The NoC IPs act as logical representations of the AMD Versal&trade; network on chip.
 The `axi_noc`
 supports the AXI memory mapped protocol.
 Each instance specifies a set of connections to be
 mapped onto the physical NoC, along with the QoS requirements for each connection.
 A given
-HDL design may have any number of instances of the NoC IP.
-Vivado® automatically aggregates
+HDL design might have any number of instances of the NoC IP.
+Vivado automatically aggregates
 the connectivity and QoS information from all of the logical NoC instances to form a unified
 traffic specification for the NoC compiler.